aatmunbaxi/lasgun.el/showcase.md

 "Teleportation" in avy-speak refers to killing a faraway sexp and yanking it to the current point.
 With multiple selections, it's not sensible to yank them all at the current point without some processing, lest we end up with garbled compound words.
-For this example, we our teleportation will yank the killed sexps from the `kill-ring` with a separator which the user is prompted for.
+For this example, our teleportation will yank the killed sexps from the `kill-ring` with a separator between them which the user is prompted for.

     (defun lasgun-action-teleport-sexps (ARG)
       "Kill sexps at lasgun selections and place them at point, with separator."